-Applications are reviewed on a rolling basis from September to the below deadline or until all seats are filled.
+MPH/MSPH applications are reviewed on a rolling basis from September to the below deadline or until all seats are filled.
+MPH/MSPH applicants who are admitted for the fall semester may enroll in summer courses.
 Please note that PhD deadlines are firm and late applications are not considered.
-MPH/MSPH applicants who are admitted for the fall semester may enroll in summer courses.

 International students are encouraged to apply a month early to allow for additional processing time for international transcripts as well as the immigration process for admitted students.